-e.g. Use navigation buttons, such as, the "Next" button, the "Previous" button, the "Menu" button, and the "Exit" button, to go back and forth or jump to other topics while you are using your English software. unfamiliar words = navigation buttons signal word = such as meaning = buttons on computer program that are used for turn on pages gram, people often talk about very personal subjects and frequently express emotions freely.
+e.g .Use navigation buttons, such as, the "Next" button, the "Previous" button, the "Menu" button, and the "Exit" button, to go back and forth or jump to other topics while you are using your English software.

-such as
+unfamiliar words = navigation buttons signal word = such as meaning = buttons on computer program that are used for turn on pages such as

 like

-for example,
+for example, ...

-forinstance
+for instance

-is/are
+is / are